 I have recently replaced my ThinkPad X1 Carbon 2014 (second generation).
 I have kept it for more than five years, using it every day and carrying it everywhere.
-The expected lifetime of a laptop is always an unknown.
+The expected lifetime of a laptop is always unknown.
 Let me share my feedback.

-My configuration embeds an Intel vPro Core i7-4600U, 8 Gib of RAM, a 256 Gib SATA SSD, a matte WQHD display and a WWAN LTE card.
+My configuration embeds an Intel vPro Core i7-4600U, 8 Gib of RAM, a 256 Gib SATA SSD, a matte WQHD display, and a WWAN LTE card.
 I got it in June 2014.
 It has spent these years running Debian Sid, starting from Linux 3.14 to Linux 5.4.

 This generation of ThinkPad X1 Carbon has been subject to a variety of experiences around the keyboard.
 We are still hunting the culprits.
-The layout is totally messed up, with many keys displaced.1 I have remapped most of them.
+The layout is messed up, with many keys displaced.1 I have remapped most of them.
 It also lacks physical function keys: they have been replaced by a non-customizable touch bar.
-I do not like it due to absence of tactile feedback and it is quite easy to hit a key by mistake.
-I would recommend to not buy this generation as a second-hand device because of this.
+I do not like it due to the absence of tactile feedback and it is quite easy to hit a key by mistake.
+I would recommend not buying this generation as a second-hand device because of this.

 The screen is a WQHD display 2560x1440 (210 DPI).
 In 2014, Linux HiDPI support was in its infancy.
 This has not changed that much for X11 and the 1.5× factor is still a challenge: fonts can be scaled correctly, but many applications won’t adapt their interfaces.
 However, my most used applications are a terminal, Emacs, and Firefox.
 They handle this fractional factor without issue.
 As the power usage of a 4K display is significantly higher, in my opinion, a WQHD screen still is the perfect balance for a laptop: you get crisp texts while keeping power usage low.

 After two or three years, white spots have started appearing on the screen.
 They are noticeable when displaying a uniform color.
 This seems a common problem due to pressure when the laptop sits closed in a bag.
 Most of the time, I don’t pay attention to this defect.
-Lenovo did not really acknowledge this issue but agrees to replace the screen under warranty.
+Lenovo did not acknowledge this issue but agrees to replace the screen under warranty.

 The battery was replaced three years ago as a precautionary